i582/phpstats-docs/docs/start-of-work/commands.md

 6. `file` — information about the specific file.

 For each subcommand, you need to pass the required name, be it a class or a function or something else.
-Please note that the search is **not strict**, so it is not necessary to enter the full name, however, if several options are suitable for the entered name, then you will receive the first of them, to get the desired one you need to specify the name.
+Please note that the search is **not strict**, so it is not necessary to enter the full name, however, if several symbols are suitable for the entered name, then you will receive the first of them, to get the desired one you need to specify the name.

 ### Example
 {: .no_toc }